RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>19</sup> Now I tell you before it come, that, when it is come to pass, ye may believe that I am [he].
 <sup>20</sup> Verily, verily, I say unto you, He that receiveth whomsoever I send receiveth me; and he that receiveth me receiveth him that sent me.
 <sup>21</sup> When Jesus had thus said, he was troubled in spirit, and testified, and said, Verily, verily, I say unto you, that one of you shall betray me.
-<sup>22</sup> Then the disciples looked one on another , doubting of whom he spake.
+<sup>22</sup> Then the disciples looked one on another, doubting of whom he spake.
 <sup>23</sup> Now there was leaning on Jesus ’ bosom one of his disciples, whom Jesus loved.
 <sup>24</sup> Simon Peter therefore beckoned to him, that he should ask who it should be of whom he spake.
 <sup>25</sup> He then lying on Jesus ’ breast saith unto him, Lord, who is it?